Nestlé Acquires Chameleon Cold-Brew - BevNET.com

 Nestlé Acquires Chameleon Cold-Brew

-Nestlé USA today announced the acquisition of insurgent coffee company Chameleon Cold-Brew for an undisclosed sum, roping the Austin, Tex.-based brand into its widening coffee portfolio and further positioning the food and beverage conglomerate to challenge and disrupt the U.S. ready-to-drink (RTD) market.
+Nestlé USA today announced the acquisition of insurgent coffee company Chameleon Cold-Brew for an undisclosed sum, roping the Austin, Texas-based brand into its widening coffee portfolio and further positioning the food and beverage conglomerate to challenge and disrupt the U.S. ready-to-drink (RTD) market.

 Chris Campbell, co-founder, CEO and president of Chameleon, will remain in his position.
 He told BevNET this week that the organic cold brew maker will stay “independent” and characterized the deal as more of a partnership than a traditional acquisition.
-No structural or staffing changes are currently planned and the company will continue to operate out of its Texas home.
+No structural or staffing changes are currently planned and the company will continue to operate out of its homebase.
 Under the terms of the deal, Chameleon will receive financial support and access to Nestlé’s production and distribution networks as well as industry data that will help facilitate the brand’s growth nationwide.

 “The key thing here is that we’re going to keep doing what we’re doing, but we’re going to do it faster, bigger and better,” Campbell said.
-“The direction we’ve been moving in is continued triple-digit growth, expansion in portfolio, coffee in ambient…we were expanding in a variety of ways, a variety of formats, and a variety of markets and channels.
+“The direction we’ve been moving in is continued triple-digit growth, expansion in portfolio, coffee in ambient… we were expanding in a variety of ways, a variety of formats, and a variety of markets and channels.
 Chameleon is going to continue to do all of those things, but now we’re going to do that with a partner that’s got our back.”

-The deal comes off the back of Nestlé’s acquisition of another premium coffee company — California-based roastery, e-commerce retailer and café chain Blue Bottle — which was purchased in September and prompted speculation in the industry about whether Nestlé was seeking to challenge fellow coffee giants Starbucks and JAB Holdings Co., the latter of which owns Peet’s, Stumptown and Intelligentsia.
+The deal comes on the heels of Nestlé’s acquisition of another premium coffee company, Blue Bottle.
+The California-based roastery, e-commerce retailer and café chain was purchased in September and prompted speculation in the industry about whether Nestlé was seeking to challenge fellow coffee giants Starbucks and JAB Holdings Co., the latter of which owns Peet’s, Stumptown and Intelligentsia.

 Campbell said the companies first came into contact about a year ago, when Chameleon was seeking capital for 2017.
 During the process Chameleon found that there was “strategic interest” in working with Nestlé beyond just raising funds, which opened up discussions that would eventually lead to the acquisition.